benbalter/Twitter-Mentions-as-Comments/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Improved scheduling of automatic checks

 = 1.0 =
 * Codebase completely re-written from the ground up
 * Significant performance improvements by integrating with native WordPress caching class